JanikBuecher/code-engine-text-analysis/README.md

 ### Step 6: Try it out

-When you upload a file into your entry bucket, it will be scanned for viruses and then moved to either the clean or dirty bucket
+When you upload a file into your entry bucket, it will be scanned for viruses and then moved to either the clean or dirty bucket.